-If one or more of the parameters belonging to the scenario steps are defined to point to a data type or a data list, you have an ability to auto-generate test cases. accelQ produces mathematically optimized series of test cases to cover the permutations based on data type and data list definition.
+If one or more of the parameters belonging to the scenario steps are defined to point to a data type or a data list, you have the ability to auto-generate test cases.
+ACCELQ produces a mathematically optimized set of test cases to cover the permutations based on data type and data list definition.

 Importing Test Cases

 ACCELQ allows importing test cases from an excel spreadsheet.

-- In the test cases tab for the scenario, click on Import Test Cases icon.
+- In the test cases tab for the Scenario, click on the Import Test Cases icon.

 - Click on the link to download a template spreadsheet.

 - Update the template with necessary data rows.
-Browse for the file and import into the scenario.
+Browse for the file and import it into the Scenario.